DevAffan/AffiCodes-Hacktoberfest2024/README.md

 ## Steps.
 ### Step 1
-Star and Fork this repository
+Starred and Fork this repository
 ### step 2 Fork this repository
 You can fork this repository by clicking on fork button on top right corner.
 Once you fork this will create a copy of repo on your account
 ### step 3 Clone the repository